dwave-examples/circuit-fault-diagnosis/README.rst

   pip install -r requirements.txt      # to run on CPU pip install -r requirements_qpu.txt  # to run on QPU

+The demo code has a dependency on `penaltymodel_maxgap`_, which requires that an SMT solver is installed.
+The solvers are accessed through the pysmt_ package.
+See the accompanying *pysmt* documentation for installing smt solvers.

 Running on a CPU
 ~~~~~~~~~~~~~~~~

 The demo constructs a binary quadratic model and uses `qbsolv's`_ tabu search to solve the problem classically.

-The demo code has a dependency on `penaltymodel_maxgap`_, which requires that an SMT solver is installed.
-The solvers
-are accessed through the pysmt_ package.
-See the accompanying *pysmt* documentation for installing smt solvers.

-First, install the requirements:
+First, install the required files:

 .. code-block:: bash

   pip install -r requirements.txt
   pysmt-install --z3

-accept the license terms when prompted
+Accept the license terms when prompted.

 .. code-block:: bash